aguilar-gomez/genome_processing/README.md

 9. Check removal of half coverage scaffolds and remove manually if needed (see section CHECK REMOVAL OF HALF COV CAFFOLDS)
 10. Remove scaffolds that are just N with *removeNscaff.py*
 11. Run BUSCO

+Note: Most of the codes here do not take arguments, if somebody would want to use them, please submit and issue and I will make them more universal.
+You can also use them, but change the names of the files that it takes as an input.
+Sorry for the inconviniences (and lazy coding).